 Data from online natural language interaction is a fantastic opportunity to learn more about your customers, but it is not without its pitfalls.
 If a customer walks into your highstreet store, a glance provides an immediate impression of their age.
 In an online world, it is not so simple to tell the teens from their grandparents.
 If prompted to provide a date of birth when signing up for an account, the users may choose to protect their privacy by giving inaccurate information.
-In this blog post, we will see how data science combined with real customer inputs provide powerful insights about how different age groups interact with Artificial Solutions’ personal assistant, Indigo.
+In this blog post, we will see how data science combined with real customer inputs provide powerful insights about how different age groups interact with Artificial Solutions’ personal assistant.

 There are at least three reasons why we might be suspicious of the date of birth provided by the users online, unless there is some additional verification.
 First, some users might provide an alternative date of birth out of privacy concerns.
 Second, others will undoubtedly want to inflate their age somewhat, if the service has a minimum age for joining.
 Finally, if the user interface for entering the date of birth requires a lot of clicking and scrolling to set the correct day, month, and year, then why not save some time and pick the first available date?
 For business analytics, we need to maintain a healthy scepticism towards user-supplied age metadata.
 At the same time, the age of the user promises important insights.
 To act on those insights, we must first decide how trustworthy they are.

 The key lies in data science.
 By combining data retrieval, data processing, and statistical techniques, we can draw an accurate picture of how the users, sorted into age groups, differ.
-The basis is what the users actually say to Indigo.
+The basis is what the users actually say to Lyra.
 This way, we can assess the validity of the age groups themselves, by comparing them to each other, looking for conspicous outliers.
 In theory, this sounds simple enough, but as any data scientist can attest to, obtaining the right data in the right format is often a practical obstacle.

-Retrieving the Indigo data was straightforward in this case, thanks to Teneo Analytics API, a retrieval and processing API for conversational log data.
+Retrieving Lyra data was straightforward in this case, thanks to Teneo Analytics API, a retrieval and processing API for conversational log data.
 However, Teneo Analytics API does far more than retrieve the raw logs.
-It provides the number of sessions that users have had with Indigo, tabulated by age groups, alongside keywords from the user inputs.
+It provides the number of sessions that users have had with Lyra, tabulated by age groups, alongside keywords from the user inputs.
 These two-word keywords, or bigrams, have been identified in the user inputs by Teneo Analytics API.
 Teneo Analytics API easily interfaces with other software systems, and for this analysis data from September and October 2016 were piped into the statistics software R, one of the most popular data science platforms.

 By applying an unsupervised clustering algorithm known as correspondence analysis to the most frequent bigrams, we can see the phrases that are most typical for the different age groups.
 The figure below visualizes the interaction of phrases and age groups in a revealing manner.
 The figure is a coordinate system, where age groups (blue dots) are clustered with their most typical bigram phrases (red triangles).
-The clustering algorithm has arranged the figure so that the strongest explanatory effects are found on horizontal left-right axis.
+The clustering algorithm has arranged the figure so that the strongest explanatory effects are found on the horizontal left-right axis.

 What this tells us is that user age bands are for the most part reliable.
 If the date of birth supplied by the users had all been fake, we would not expect such a clear, visible divide between younger users on the one side and the older ones on the other side.
 The bigram keyphrases show us that this is not accidental: the separation into older and younger users correlates with the distinction between productivity and entertainment.

 The odd outlier in this picture is the 90-plus age group.
-Although it is possible that these nonagenarians are enthusiastically asking Indigo to play music, the fact that they behave so differently from users in their 70s and 80s gives rise to suspicion.
+Although it is possible that these nonagenarians are enthusiastically asking Lyra to play music, the fact that they behave so differently from users in their 70s and 80s gives rise to suspicion.
 A much more plausible explanation is that the majority of users in the 90-plus group are in fact teenagers or twenty-somethings who have provided a fictional date of birth.